SciML/DiffEqDocs.jl/docs/src/basics/overview.md

 for more information on using the development tools.

-Note that DifferentialEquations.jl allows for distributed development, meaning that algorithms which "plug-into ecosystem" don't have to be a part of the major packages.
+Note that DifferentialEquations.jl allows for distributed development, meaning that algorithms which “plug-into the ecosystem” don't have to be a part of the major packages.
 If you are interested in adding your work to the ecosystem, checkout the [developer documentation](https://devdocs.sciml.ai/dev/) for more information.